siebraun/315-final/README.md

 # final-project

-CRUD application by Sierra Braun and Ramona Tin.
+CRUD application by Sierra Braun.

 ## application features

-features go here
+On this app, you can log in / register, and the user information is saved in the localstorage.
+From here, you can create a recipe, which adds the information to your recipes page.
+You can then edit the recipe, delete theh recipe, or view the recipe's details.

 ## credits